 Summer time means eating anything and everything with bacon, lettuce, and tomato.
-This BLT Chicken Braid is a great lunch or easy dinner idea.
+This BLT Chicken Braid is a great lunch or easy dinner idea for busy days.

 There is just something about a fresh bacon, lettuce, and tomato sandwich on a hot summer day.
 So, I guess I do like bacon to some degree.
 It just has to be with other things.
 You will never find me just chowing down on bacon by itself.

-After it came out of the oven, I cut ours into 8 pieces, but do not expect that to serve 8 people.
-Once you start eating the warm flakey pastry with the BLT flavors, you will want to keep the braid all to yourself.
+After the braid comes out of the oven, cut it into 8 pieces, but do not expect that to serve 8 people.
+Once you start eating the warm flakey pastry with the BLT flavors, you will want to keep the goodness all to yourself.
 With 3 kids who love bacon, we didn’t have any trouble making this braid disappear.

 Stay up to date on the BruCrew baking: